sirn-se/phrity-util-transformer/docs/wrappers/SymfonyNormalizer.md

 The `SymfonyNormalizerWrapper` can wrap any class implementing Symfony `NormalizerInterface`.

+## Dependency

+The wrapper require `symfony/serializer` package.
+The package is not installed automatically.

 ## Using the wrapper

 Example of using some of Symfony´s normalizers.